haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 13 : June 13, 2017

+- Searching, searching, searching, spinning some wheels again but I think I have a good foothold for tomorrow to start something!
+I think more of a break day again.

+- pro / con : kinda set up for tomorrow to start a walkthrough, but I feel like I do this too often and spin my wheels...

 ### Day 12 : June 12, 2017

 - Another break from coding but for good reason!
 Local Women Who Code chapter celebrated 3 years!
 As part of the extended/volunteer team, I had to be in front of a 100 or so people, nervewracking!